SVI

 The parameters

-A separate set of parameters is fitted for each expiration.
-To get the midpoint price for an option with strike
+To get the benchmark price for an option with strike

 and expiration

-, we calculate the log moneyness
+, we first calculate the log moneyness

-and consult the fitted curve associated with expiration
+.
+We then consult the fitted curve associated with expiration

 to get the implied volatility

-Last modified 1mo ago
+Last modified 3mo ago